turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

 This exercise was initially oriented towards a padel tennis doubles tournament.
 There are two modes:

-* **Switch Round Robin Tournament** - each player is paired up with each other player *once* and in extension plays *twice* against each player.
+* **Switch Round Robin Tournament** - each player is paired up with each other player *once* and plays *twice* against each player.
 The complexity arises when trying to find a solution that fulfils *both* conditions.
 * **Teams Round Robin Tournament** - this would be the classic Round Robin Tournament, each team plays against each team once.
 It is pretty straightforward and the case mentioned at the beginning.
 We'll skip this mode for today :)

 The unexpected complexity came when trying to solve for Switch Round Robin Tournament.
 I thought I could apply the same methodology as in the Teams Round Robin Tournament but it does get way trickier than expected.
 The key to solve it is understanding how the combinatorics for each round work.